yuvisidhu19/Queue-Management-System/README.md

 5. Notify turn: The software is able to notify the user when it’s their turn to reach the assigned counter.

-# Working
+Screenshots
 Index page: User can access main page by scanning the QR code assigned to the hosted website.
 ![index](https://user-images.githubusercontent.com/67970877/150690882-bc540f4e-52d0-409a-9577-6f45d40e7f88.PNG)

-Registration page: This page will only submit if there are no blank columns, the email is of valid format and the phone number is 10 digit (after +91).
+Registration page: This page will only submit if there are no blank columns, the email is of valid format and the phone number is not already registered and is of 10 digit (after +91).

 ![register](https://user-images.githubusercontent.com/67970877/150690983-549f507d-5345-4b7e-8ec1-e2b249d184bb.PNG)